Andrew-code2020/ms3onlinecookbook/README.md

 - Verify that you can delete the profile and that you are automatically logged out with a flash message telling that your profile is deleted whilst you are actually redirected to the regsiteration page

-#### Breakfast, Lunch, Dinner & Snacks page including CRUD functionality
+#### Testing Breakfast, Lunch, Dinner & Snacks page including CRUD functionality

+- We carried out the procedure below to test this section of the Temple Lean Recipe Website
 - Log into the Temple Lean Recipe page
-- Verify that when you are to you log in the Breakfast, Lunch, Dinner & Snacks pages appear
+- Verify that when you are to you log in the Breakfast, Lunch, Dinner & Snacks pages appear in the secondary navbar.

-- Verify that when you are to your profile page
+- Verify that this Navbar adjusts on a mobile device to become smaller but the words and the ability to click on the Breakfast, Lunch, Dinner & Snacks pages remains possible
-- Verify that when you are on the Profile page that the icon and text appear with a light blue background to help users determine where they are on the Temple Lean Website
+- Verify that when you are on the Breakfast, Lunch, Dinner or Snacks pages that the text appears with a light blue background to help users determine where they are on the Temple Lean Website
 - Verify that you can update the profile and that the update renders on the profile page
 - Verify that you can receive a flash messages telling you that you have completed the update successfully and are redirected to your newly updated profile page
 - Verify that you can delete the profile and that you are automatically logged out with a flash message telling that your profile is deleted whilst you are actually redirected to the regsiteration page